EXPLAINER: What would a Russian bond default mean?

 This time, however, “it’s hard to say ahead of time 100%, because every sovereign default is different and the global effects would only be seen once it has happened,” said Daniel Lenz, head of euro rates strategy at DK Bank in Frankfurt, Germany.
 “That said, a Russian default would no longer be any great surprise for the market as a whole. … If there were going to be big shock waves, you would see that already.
 That doesn’t mean that there won’t be significant problems in smaller sectors.”

-Holders of the bonds — for instance, funds that invest in emerging market bonds — could take serious losses.
+Holders of the bonds could take serious losses.
 Moody’s current rating implies that creditors would experience losses of 35% to 65% on their investment if there’s a default.

 WHAT HAPPENS WHEN A COUNTRY DEFAULTS?